hochschule-burgenland-i-need-help/I_need_help_frontend/README.md

 The pre-commit hook will start the script defined in `.husky/pre-commit`

+## Pre-Push Security Check

+Before each push, a security check runs automatically to block critical vulnerabilities from entering the remote repository:

+1. Runs: `npm audit --audit-level=critical`
+2. Behavior:
+   If critical vulnerabilities are found, the push is aborted and an error message is shown.

 ## Android Emulator

 For installing the emulator follow the instructions [here](https://docs.expo.dev/workflow/android-studio-emulator/).